linda-seiter/cmsc315_project3/Project3.md

   20 40 10 25
 ```

-Currently, the `preorder` method prints the node values on a single line,
+The current `preorder` method prints the node values on a single line:
-following a preorder traversal:

 ```text
 Enter a binary tree: 90 70 50 20 40 10 25